JuliaEnergy/PowerDynamics.jl/docs/src/julia_workflow.md

 **Don't worry about dependency hygiene in a research companion.** For *real* libraries you intend others to use, you want the package's environment to be lean — every dependency you add becomes a constraint imposed on every downstream user.
 A research companion is different.
 It's not meant to be consumed by anyone; it's a private home for your project's code.
 So go ahead and add `CairoMakie`, `DataFrames`, `CSV`, whatever your scripts need, directly to the companion's `Project.toml`.
 Putting them in a nested environment under `examples/` would introduce back unnecessary complexity.
 The hygiene principle reasserts itself the moment you start spinning out genuinely shared packages — those should keep their dependencies tight.

-**Pay attantion to your REPL prompt color.** If the `julia>` prompt turns yellow, Revise is yelling at you.
+**Pay attention to your REPL prompt color.** If the `julia>` prompt turns yellow, Revise is yelling at you.
 Maybe you introduce a syntax error while modifying source files or something like that.
 You can call `Revise.retry()` to retry loading or at least resurfacing the error.
 If you ignore it, you might not be running the code you think you're running!

 **Commit the `Manifest.toml` for research projects.** Yes, it's auto-generated, but committing it is what guarantees a future-you (or a collaborator) can reproduce your numbers.
 This is good safeguard against accidentally breaking your environment by package updates.
 For a *library* package intended for downstream use, you'd `.gitignore` it instead — a different situation.